 BNY Mellon's capital distributions are subject to supervision and regulation by the Federal Reserve.
-The CCAR and the Dodd-Frank Act Stress Tests ("DFAST") are major components of the Federal Reserve's oversight.
+The CCAR and the DFAST are major components of the Federal Reserve's oversight.

 CCAR and the Federal Reserve's capital planning rules require BHCs with \$50 billion or more in total consolidated assets, including BNY Mellon, to submit annual capital plans to their Federal Reserve Bank.
 BNY Mellon and other covered BHCs may pay dividends, repurchase stock, and make other capital distributions only in accordance with a capital plan that has been reviewed by the Federal Reserve and to which the Federal Reserve has not objected.
-The Federal Reserve may object to a capital plan for quantitative or qualitative reasons, including if the covered BHC will not meet all minimum regulatory capital ratios and a 5% Tier 1 common ratio for each quarter throughout the nine-quarter planning horizon under stressed scenarios.
+The Federal Reserve may object to a capital plan for quantitative or qualitative reasons, including if the covered BHC will not meet all minimum regulatory capital ratios for each quarter throughout the ninequarter planning horizon under stressed scenarios.